ZootNaps/website/documentation/CODEBASE_OVERVIEW.md

 # Codebase Overview

 ## Project Description
-This project is a modern website built with Next.js that appears to be for South Lamar Studios, based on the identified URLs.
-The site includes a blog, contact functionality, and possibly other business-related content.
+This project is a modern B2B website built with Next.js for South Lamar Studios, a podcast production service that specializes in turning podcasts into powerful lead generation engines.
+The site focuses on helping businesses use podcasting as a sales tool rather than traditional audience-building, featuring a unique "Podcast for Sales" approach that invites ideal prospects as guests.

+The website serves as both a lead generation platform and educational resource, showcasing how podcasting can drive direct business results through strategic guest selection and professional production services.

 ## Technology Stack
 - **Frontend Framework**: Next.js 15.3.1 (with App Router)